 - 5.1 This policy links to the following policies:

 - i.
 Anti-bullying Policy

 - ii.
 Attendance Policy (including Children Missing in Education)

 - iii.
 Behaviour Policy

 - iv.
 Complaints Policy

 - v.
 Equality Policy

 - vi.
 First Aid Policy

 - vii.
 Health and Safety Policy

 - viii.
 Intimate Care Policy

 - ix.
-Mobile Phone Policy (where applicable)
+Remote and Lone Workers Policy

 - x.
-Remote and Lone Workers Policy
+Online Safety and Acceptable Use Policies (E-Safety/ICT Policies)

 - xi.
-Online Safety and Acceptable Use Policies (E-Safety/ICT Policies)
+Physical Intervention Policy

 - xii.
-Physical Intervention Policy
+Safer Recruitment Policy

 - xiii.
-Safer Recruitment Policy
+Staff Code of Conduct

 - xiv.
-Staff Code of Conduct
+Staff Disciplinary and Grievance Policies

 - xv.
-Staff Disciplinary and Grievance Policies
+Supporting Pupils with Medical Conditions Policy

 - xvi.
-Supportint Pupils with Medical Conditions Policy

-- xvii.
 Whistleblowing Policy

-5.2 Use of Mobile Phones Policy
+5.2 Use of Mobile Phones and other Smart Devices Policy

-5.2.1 Trust policy on use of mobile phones, cameras and sharing of images is set out in either school E-Safety or Mobile Phone Policies which are reviewed as appropriate.
-It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the Trust outlines the required protocol for all staff, students, volunteers and parents/carers.
+5.2.1 The School policy on use of mobile phones and other smart devices, cameras and sharing of images is set out in the E-Safety policy which is reviewed as appropriate.
+It is recognised that personal mobile phones have the potential to be used inappropriately and therefore the school outlines the required protocol for all staff, students, volunteers and parents/carers.

-6. TRUSTEE AND GOVERNING COMMITTEE CHILD PROTECTION RESPONSIBILITIES
+6. GOVERNING COMMITTEE CHILD PROTECTION RESPONSIBILITIES

-- 6.1 Trustees and Local Governing Committees should ensure they facilitate a whole school approach to safeguarding.
+- The Schools Local Governing Committee should ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The Trust fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
-It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times. - 6.3 The Trust will: - Ensure Local Governing Committees nominate a governor for safeguarding and child protection who will take leadership responsibility for the school's safeguarding arrangements and practice and champion child protection issues. - Ensure an annual report is made to the Full Local Governing Committee, and copied to the Education Safeguarding Team.
-Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed and updated and shared with staff. - It will be published on the Trust and school websites. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The School fully recognises its responsibilities with regard to child protection and safeguarding and promoting the welfare of children.
+It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times. - 6.3 The School will: - Nominate a governor for safeguarding who will take leadership responsibility for the - school's safeguarding arrangements and practice and champion safeguarding issues. - Ensure that all governors and trustees receive appropriate governor safeguarding and child protection (including online) training at induction.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and

+- colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+This training will be regularly updated. - Ensure governors and trustees are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, the Public Sector Equality Duty and the local multi- agency safeguarding arrangements. - Ensure an annual safeguarding report (Annual Safeguarding Monitoring Report for Governors) is made to the full governing body and copied to the Education Safeguarding Team.
+Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed, ratified, updated and understood and followed by all staff. - Ensure that this Safeguarding and Child Protection policy is be published on the school website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age-appropriate filtering and monitoring systems and ensure the - effectiveness is regularly reviewed. - Ensure children's wishes and feelings are taken into account where there are - safeguarding concerns.